-You can say this sentence in the meeting and also at home when you tell your partner about the meeting.
-In either case, you use da and it will be understood in THE EXACT SAME WAY.
-So the translation of the sentence is NOT one of those 2:
+You can say this sentence in the meeting Thomas was supposed to attend, but also at home when you tell your partner about how Thomas wasn’t at the meaning.
+In either case, you use da even though the perspective on the location changed.
+But the actual sense of the German sentence is

 - Thomas is/was not present.